Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

-To achieve more precise layout control for the synthesized image, a branch of works manipulate the attention layers with masks or segmentation indicating the locations of objects \cite{patashnik2023localizing, lu2023tf, balaji2022ediffi}.
+In order to enable more precise layout control in the synthesized image, a branch of works manipulates ~\citep{patashnik2023localizing, lu2023tf, balaji2022ediffi}. the attention layers with masks or segmentation maps that specify object locations.

 Some of these works propose localized self-attention mechanisms to address different regions separately and locate the contents into desired regions.
-Masactrl \cite{cao2023masactrl} and Object-Shape Variation \cite{patashnik2023localizing} firstly extract the regions with attention value above a threshold in the cross-attention maps for object text tokens as foreground masks.
-Subsequently, Masactrl performs self-attention for foreground and background separately to prevent confusion between the foreground objects and the background.
-Object-Shape Variation \cite{patashnik2023localizing} restrict the region for attention replacement on the background not requiring editing instead of injecting the full self-attention maps in every denoising step.
-For image composition, TF-ICON \cite{lu2023tf} fuses the attention features extracted from the reconstruction process for the reconstruction branches of both main and reference images via cross-attention mechanism to create a composite self-attention map seamlessly blending the two images.
+Masactrl \citep{cao2023masactrl} and Object-Shape Variation \citep{patashnik2023localizing} firstly extract the regions with attention value above a threshold in the cross-attention maps for object text tokens as foreground masks.
+Subsequently, Masactrl performs self-attention for foreground and background separately to prevent mixing the foreground objects and the background.
+Object-Shape Variation \citep{patashnik2023localizing} restricts the region for attention replacement on the background instead of injecting the full self-attention maps in every denoising step.
+For image composition, TF-ICON \citep{lu2023tf} fuses the attention features extracted from the reconstruction process of both main and reference images via a cross-attention mechanism to create a composite self-attention map seamlessly blending the two images.

-Another line of works incorporate an increment into the cross-attention map to adjust the attention values in the region for designated objects and thereby achieve layout control for synthesized image.
-Pioneer text-to-image work Ediff-i \cite{balaji2022ediffi} successfully guides the object described by the nouns in the text prompt to the specified area by enhancing the attention values in the corresponding region.
-Similarly, Cones2 \cite{liu2023cones2} increases the attention values in the region corresponding to desired objects while reducing the attention values in irrelevant regions to perform layout control.
-For image editing, FoI \cite{guo2023focus} amplifies the attention value in the region of foreground object to be edited to achieve more precisely control for the objects in accordance with editing instructions.
+Another line of work incorporates an increment into the cross-attention map to adjust the attention values in the region for designated objects and thereby achieve layout control for the synthesized image.
+Pioneer text-to-image work Ediff-i \citep{balaji2022ediffi} successfully guides the object described by the nouns in the text prompt to the specified area by enhancing the its attention values in the corresponding region.
+Similarly, Cones2 \citep{liu2023cones2} increases the attention values in the region corresponding to desired objects while reducing the attention values in irrelevant regions to perform layout control.
+For image editing, FoI \citep{guo2023focus} amplifies the attention value in the region of the foreground object to be edited to achieve more precisely control for the objects in accordance with editing instructions.